bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 Feel free to open issues or pull requests to improve the script! 🚀

+if you want to contact me directly, feel free to do so via discord: https://discordapp.com/users/371404709262786561

 ### **📜 License**

-This project is open-source under the MIT License.
+This project is open-source under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) License.